gatsbyjs/gatsby/docs/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 }
 ```

 You can see there are several dependencies installed right off the bat.
-I'll just cover a few of them.
-Gatsby-Image creates an effect similar to Medium and also allows you to use responsive images and optimize your site.
-Gatsby-Transformer-Sharp is what creates the responsive and optimized images, then allows you to query for those through GraphQL.
-You also have Gatsby-Source-Filesystem which could be used to pull in markdown files for content, but you're using WordPress instead.
-The last package I want to mention is Gatsby-Plugin-React-Helmet, which allows you to create meta tags for the site's head which helps with Search Engine Optimization, or SEO.
+I'll just cover a few of them. gatsby-image creates an effect similar to Medium and also allows you to use responsive images and optimize your site. gatsby-transformer-sharp is what creates the responsive and optimized images, then allows you to query for those through GraphQL.
+You also have gatsby-source-filesystem which could be used to pull in markdown files for content, but you're using WordPress instead.
+The last package I want to mention is gatsby-plugin-react-helmet, which allows you to create meta tags for the site's head which helps with Search Engine Optimization, or SEO.

 Whew!
 That was a mouthful.